 Why Courts Often Name Mothers as Primary Conservators

 Courts often name mothers as primary conservators because they typically manage most day-to-day childcare tasks.
 Fathers remain involved, but traditional work patterns frequently result in fathers spending more time working outside the home.
-Courts prioritise stability for children, which often leads to maintaining the existing caregiving arrangement.
+Courts prioritize stability for children, which often leads to maintaining the existing caregiving arrangement.

 Child Support’s Connection to Custody

-Courts tie child support to the role of primary conservator.
+Courts tie child support to the role of a primary conservator.
 The decision depends less on gender and more on which parent has historically taken the lead in caregiving.
 Assigning child support ensures financial stability for children, aligning with custody arrangements.

 Common Issues Mothers Face in Texas Family Law Cases